Skip to main content

 In practical terms, GPAI models include:

-Organizations that are uncertain about classification should conduct a structured assessment.
-Our EU AI Act risk assessment guide provides a framework that can be adapted for GPAI classification decisions.
+If you are not sure where your model lands, do not guess.
+Run a structured assessment.
+Our EU AI Act risk assessment guide lays out a framework you can adapt for GPAI classification calls.

 Standard Obligations for All GPAI Model Providers (Article 53)